apinf/api-guidelines/response-formats.md

 ## Error handling

 Similarily as an HTML error page shows a useful error message to a visitor, an API provides a useful error message in a known consumable format.
-The representation of an error should be no different than the representation of any resource, just with its own set of fields.
+The response message in error case contains similar structure as response message in successful case, only the set of fields is different.

+The API returns always sensible HTTP status codes.
+In majority of API error cases following types are used:

-The API should always return sensible HTTP status codes.
-API errors typically break down into 2 types: 400 series status codes for client issues & 500 series status codes for server issues.
+* 400 series status codes for client issues
+* 500 series status codes for server issues.

 At a minimum, the API should standardize that all 400 series errors come with consumable JSON error representation.
 If possible \(i.e. if load balancers & reverse proxies can create custom error bodies\), this should extend to 500 series status codes.

 A JSON error body should provide a few things for the developer - a useful error message, a unique error code \(that can be looked up for more details in the docs\) and possibly a detailed description.
 JSON output representation for something like this would look like: